High-Performance Dual-Arm Task and Motion Planning for Tabletop Rearrangement: Abstract

 \section{Abstract}

 We propose Synchronous Dual-Arm Rearrangement Planner (\ours), a task and motion planning (TAMP) framework for tabletop rearrangement, where two robot arms equipped with 2-finger grippers must work together in close proximity to rearrange objects whose start and goal configurations are strongly entangled.
 To tackle such challenges, \ours tightly knit together its dependency-driven task planner (\ourst) and synchronous dual-arm motion planner (\oursm), to intelligently sift through a large number of possible task and motion plans.
 Specifically, \ourst applies a simple yet effective strategy to decompose the global object dependency graph induced by the rearrangement task, to produce more optimal dual-arm task plans than solutions derived from optimal task plans for a single arm.
 Leveraging state-of-the-art GPU SIMD-based motion planning tools, \oursm employs a layered motion planning strategy to sift through many task plans for the best synchronous dual-arm motion plan while ensuring high levels of success rate.
 Comprehensive evaluation demonstrates that \ours delivers a $100\%$ success rate in solving complex, non-monotone, long-horizon tabletop rearrangement tasks with solution quality far exceeding the previous state-of-the-art.
 Experiments on two UR-5e arms further confirm \ours directly and reliably transfers to robot hardware.
+Source code and supplementary materials are available at \href{https://github.com/arc-l/dual-arm}{\texttt{https://github.com/arc-l/dual-arm}}.